cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 description of this encoding.

 envelope
-: An encryption of an Credentials.
+: An authenticated encoding of a Credentials structure.

+pkS
+: An encoded public key that will be used for the online authenticated key exchange stage.
+This field is optional.

 ### Authenticated key exchange functions